"A truly international lawyer who bridges the common law and civil law divide masterfully"

 Mariel is an international commercial and investment arbitration specialist at CMS Hong Kong.
-She has over 10 years’ experience acting as adviser and advocate in numerous international arbitrations covering a wide range of legal systems and industries, including post-M&A, distribution and supply, infrastructure and construction, and has particular expertise in the field of investment disputes.
-She regularly sits as arbitrator and has experience as arbitrator under the HKIAC, ICC, and DIS Rules, and in ad hoc disputes.
+She is the Co-Head of CMS International Arbitration and has over 15 years' experience acting as adviser and advocate in numerous international arbitrations covering a wide range of legal systems and industries, including post-M&A, distribution and supply, infrastructure and construction, and has particular expertise in the field of investment disputes.
+She regularly sits as arbitrator and has experience as arbitrator under the HKIAC, ICC, KCAB, and DIS Rules, and in ad hoc disputes.
+She has also acted as party-appointed expert on arbitration matters.
+She is on the HKIAC List of Arbitrators, the AIAC Panel of Arbitrators, and the KCAB Panel of International Arbitrators.

 Mariel is an Australian lawyer and Hong Kong solicitor, and received an LLM degree from the University of Cologne and a doctorate in law (Dr iur), summa cum laude, from the University of Basel, both in investment arbitration.
 She worked with leading international and US law firms in Germany and the ICC International Court of Arbitration in Paris, before moving to Hong Kong in 2016.